 AIME's Mission is to support its Member Societies.
 We fulfill this mission by:

-- Facilitating interaction with the larger scientific and engineering community
+• Facilitating interaction with the relevant scientific and engineering community

-AIME's Vision is to honor our legacy by becoming a relevant and valued partner to our Member Societies.
+AIME's Vision is to honor our legacy as a valued partner with our Member Societies.